Highlander (film): Conception

+Writing and development

 Widen's original draft of the script differed significantly from the film.
 The initial story was darker and more violent.
 Connor is born in 1408 rather than 1518.
 He lives with his mother and father and a younger brother.
 Heather does not exist; Connor is promised to a girl named Mara, who rejects him when she learns that he is immortal.
 Connor willingly leaves his village after his clan's attitude towards him changes, instead of being banished.
 His alias is Richard Taupin and his weapon is a custom broadsword.
 Ramírez is a Spaniard born in 1100, instead of an ancient Egyptian born more than two thousand years earlier.
 The Kurgan is known as the Knight, using the alias Carl William Smith.
 He is not a savage, but a cold-blooded killer.
 Brenda is Brenna Cartwright, a historian at the Smithsonian who sometimes helps the police.

 Other elements were changed during the rewrite.
 Initially, immortals could have children; in the draft Connor is said to have had 37.
 In a flashback in the first draft, Connor attends the funeral of one of his sons.
 His wife (in her 70s) and his two sons, who are in their mid 50s, see him revealed as an immortal.
 In the early draft, there is no release of energy when an immortal kills another nor is there any mention of the Prize.
-Immortals can still sense each other and when Connor finally kills the Knight, he feels a sharp burning pain.
+Immortals can still sense each other and, when Connor finally kills the Knight, he feels a sharp burning pain.
 As he senses another immortal nearby, the ending implies this is simply one of many battles as the Game continues.

 Director Russell Mulcahy was flipping through a magazine and saw a photograph of Christopher Lambert from his recent role as the title hero of Greystoke: The Legend of Tarzan, Lord of the Apes.
 At the Neuchâtel International Fantastic Film Festival in 2015, Mulcahy said he showed the photo to his production staff and "I said, 'who's this?'
 They had no idea.
 He couldn't speak English.
 But he had the perfect look.
 And he learned English very fast."
-Mulcahy originally considered Kurt Russell and Marc Singer for the role of Connor MacLeod.
+Mulcahy originally considered Kurt Russell or Mickey Rourke for the role of Connor MacLeod.